Check if a room counts as an extra bedroom for Housing Benefit

 If you rent from the council or a housing association, the rules don’t apply if:

-- you or your partner are over State Pension age - you can check your State Pension age on GOV.UK
+- you or your partner is over State Pension age - you can check your State Pension age on GOV.UK

 - your landlord gives you care or support as part of your rent (called ‘supported living’ or ‘sheltered housing’)